-- 1. 37 semester hours including thesis or assessment (note: many degrees are more than 37 hrs.); - 2.
-37 semester hours including Practicum I and Practicum II; - 3.
-37 semester hours including Internship I and II; - 4.
-37 semester hours including comprehensive examination.
+- 1. 37 semester hours including thesis or assessment course (note: many degrees are more than 37 hours, the BIL/ESL and Teacher Leader programs are 33 hours); - 2.
+37 semester hours including Practicum I and Practicum II (note: the BIL/ESL and Teacher Leader programs are 33 hours); - 3.
+37 semester hours including Internship I and II (note: the BIL/ESL and Teacher Leader programs are 33 hours).